fenris123/API-LLM-gTTS-homemade-alexa-/README.md

-# API-LLM-gTTS-homemade-alexa-
+# API + LLM + gTTS = "Homemade Alexa"
-Using AEMET API combined with  local LLM to hear a resume of local wheater
+Using AEMET API combined with  local LLM to hear a resume of local wheater in a similar way

 #  INTRODUCTION